-1. AN EASIER TOUCH?
+- 1. AN EASIER TOUCH?
 Individuals on a jury are usually quicker to deny a guardianship application than a judge, either through sympathy or lack of intimate familiarity with incapacity.
-TEX.
-EST. CODE. §§ 1055.052, 1101.052.

-2. SPECIAL ISSUES: You can 'reverse engineer' your issues from the sample order (Appendix Aa) or consult Texas Pattern Jury Charges 2012: Family Law & Probate, State Bar of Texas.
+Tex.
+Est. Code. §§ 1055.052, 1101.052. - 2.
+SPECIAL ISSUES: You can 'reverse engineer' your issues from the sample order (Appendix Ab) or consult Texas Pattern Jury Charges 2016: Family Law & Probate, State Bar of Texas.
 For an excellent background discussion of the issues, consult Darlene Payne Smith: Jury Questions and Instructions: No Pattern for Probate & Pattern Jury Charges and Joint Defense Agreements in Probate, Trust and Guardianship Litigation, both in the 25th Annual Advanced Estate Planning and Probate Course (2001), State Bar of Texas and Darlene Payne Smith, Pattern Jury Charges in Probate, Trust and Guardianship Litigation, Probate Litigation Seminar (2002), Tarrant County Probate Bar Association.

 Note on jury size: while generally, statutory probate courts have six person juries, if the case is one in which the district court would otherwise have concurrent jurisdiction (e.g. TEX.
-EST. CODE § 1022.006, a twelve person jury may be requested.
-TEX.
-GOVT.
-CODE §25.00261.
-A specific request for a 12person jury must be timely made, otherwise, a 6-person jury will be impaneled.
-In re Lynch, 35 S.W.3d 162 (Tex.
+EST. CODE §

+1022.006, a twelve person jury may be requested.
+Tex.
+Govt.
+Code §25.00261.
+A specific request for a 12-person jury must be timely made, otherwise, a 6-person jury will be impaneled.
+Guardianship of Lynch, 35 S.W.3d 162 (Tex.
 App.
-Texarkana 200, no pet.).
+Texarkana 2000, no pet.).